The following information, ideas and insights are designed for both primary (Years 1-6) and intermediate (Years 7-8) schools.

 Students can take on many leadership roles such as class or team captain, peer leader or outdoor recreation leader.
 The following resources can help you develop the next generation of physical activity leaders.

 Play is essential for growth for cognitive, physical, social and emotional development in young people.
-It builds fundamental physical literacy (knowledge), encourages creativity and develops the ability to identify and manage risks.
-It also contributes to the wellbeing of whānau and wider community.
+It builds fundamental physical literacy (knowledge), develops resilience, teaches the learner to sustain their attention, encourages creativity, develops the ability to identify and manage risks and correlates with overall higher levels of intelligence.
+It also contributes to the wellbeing of whānau and the wider community.

 Physical education (PE) is about teaching life skills, giving everyone a go, reflecting young people’s different needs, and physical, emotional, social and spiritual development.
 It is more than games, fundamental movement and motor skills – PE also encompasses attitudes and values and ensures students are connected to the learning by embracing hauora.